Back to Blog

 The API is solid, documentation is thorough, and you get features like email validation, deliverability tracking, and detailed analytics.
 Mailgun handles both transactional and basic marketing use cases.
 The platform works well with Supabase Edge Functions for sending programmatic email.

-Where it falls short: Less polished than Resend or Postmark for the developer experience.
+Where it falls short: Less polished than Resend or Postmark for the overall developer experience.
 Marketing automation is basic.
-The pricing model can get confusing with add-ons for features like email validation.
+The pricing model can get confusing with add-ons for features like email validation and dedicated IPs.

-Best for: Technical teams who want flexibility and do not mind configuring details themselves.
+Best for: Technical teams who want flexibility and detailed control over their email infrastructure.

 7. Customer.io